MaggiMBR/portfolio/README.md

 ## Site description
 The site is divide in 4 pages:
 1. Home Page: general information about coder and projects.
-2. About: resume fo coder backgroung.
+2. About: resume of coder backgroung.
 3. Projects: description of how the site was conceived and buttons linked to the site web and the code.
 4. Skills: technologies the coder used and cettificates obtanied.